Metaswitch/clearwater-readthedocs/Debugging-sprout-and-bono-with-GDB-and-Valgrind.md

 [Valgrind](http://valgrind.org/) is a very powerful profiling and debugging tool.

 Before you run valgrind, you'll want to tweak pjsip's code slightly.
 Valgrind's memory access tracking hooks into malloc and free.
-Unfortunately, valgrind uses its own memory management functions, and so mallocs/frees relatively rarely.
+Unfortunately, pjsip uses its own memory management functions, and so mallocs/frees relatively rarely.
 To disable this, modify `pjlib/src/pj/pool_caching`'s `pj_caching_pool_init` function to always set cp->max_capacity to 0.
 Then rebuild and patch your nodes.

 To run bono and sprout under valgrind, just use the normal command-line command prefixed by "valgrind", e.g. `valgrind /usr/share/clearwater/bin/sprout`.